shockey/swagger-ui-plugins/README.md

 Please add yourself to the Contributors list below if you add a new plugin!

+You can use the `npm run new-plugin` command to easily generate a new plugin skeleton from boilerplate.
+This should give you at least a reasonable head start on your plugin in a way that is generally compatible with the conventions in this library.

+**One easy way to contribute is to copy over plugins found at https://github.com/swagger-api/swagger-ui/issues/5027#issuecomment-438745785.**

 ## Versioning

 Each plugin uses [SemVer](http://semver.org/) for versioning.